Greenray/phpapi/README.md

 COPYRIGHT AND LICENSE

-	This program is a fork of the PHPDoctor: The PHP Documentation Creator version 2.0.5 Copyright (C) 2005 Paul James <paul@peej.co.uk>
+	This program is a fork of the PHPDoctor: The PHP Documentation Creator v2.0.5 Copyright (C) 2005 Paul James <paul@peej.co.uk>
     Copyright (C) 2015 Victor Nabatov <greenray.spb@gmail.com>